gedw99/sc-docs/README.md

 Off Line rendering: For Video outout or massive lasrge PDF or Images, the Edit history is used as a Non Linear Editor, so that you can render at 4 K if needed.

-Render targets are: WASM ( Web, Mobile Desktop, TV ), PDF, PNG, SVG, Web.
-This is a type of Single Sourcing.
+Render targets are: WASM ( Web, Mobile Desktop, TV ), PDF, PNG, SVG, Web and Video.
+This is a type of Single Sourcing because a single IDL can produce all these outputs.

+Render Target Reuse: You can reuse the outputs as inputs.
+For example a Project can import a Video or PNG, do work with them and output other things.

+Project Modules: This reuse is a Module system, with a Registry, allowing you to find Projects and import them into your proejct.

+Its a turtles all the way down system.

-### Logic
+### Logic ( UDF: User Defiend Functions )

 Developers write logic in any language that compiles to WASM.

-The code is WASM to WASM on the fly, via the Cloud Server, and synced back to your Editor or Disk.
+The code is compiled to WASM on the fly, via the Cloud Server, and synced back to your local disk.

-That WASM runs in the Client and Server.
+That WASM can then be utilised in the GUI or the Backend ( Simpe process watchig your local disk )

 ### Data

-All data is stored on your local disk, and is a Git Repo.

 All data is saved as pointers in the Git Repo with the real data on the backend S3 Server.
-THis is just a Git LFS.

-The actual data files lives in an S3 running locally or remotely.
+This is just a Git LFS, and so the real data is actually stored in an S3 running locally or remotely.

-The data types are: PDF, SVG, Images, Video, WASM, JSON
+The data types are: PDF, SVG, Images, Video, WASM, JSON, Projects.

-Interestly, the Output from the Edior are the same data types.
-So the S3 can save Build outputs as well as the working JSN data.
+Interestly, the Output from the Editor is the same data types.
+So the S3 can save GUI and Logic build outputs as well as the working JSON data.

 JSON data is used as a Database with SIMD acceleration for speed of indexing and parsng with a SQL language for Queries and mutations.

-A GraphQL database can also be fronted in front of the JSON Database allowing Queries, Subscriptions, Mutations.
+A GraphQL database can also be froentend in front of the JSON Database allowing Queries, Subscriptions, Mutations on everything.

+The GUI Data Editor that looks like a Google sheet is provided.
+WASM Functions to do mutations on cells are WASM functions that are pipelined by the Bus.

+Modules: By joining up Data via WASM functions, your able to reuse WASM to create larger sheets.

+Reuse: Sheets can then be virtual, allowing Materilaised Sheets to be creatd from other sheets.

+### Bus

+The Bus is the transport between parts of the above system.

+There are 2 bus implementations:

+- In Process: Between the GUI and the File system.

+- Out of Process: Between you machine and other machines is the NATS bus.

+The Bus is a Pub Sub system with the Producer and Consumer decoupled at Design time.
+We wire them up at Runtime.
+A Manifest described this Logical to Physical coupling that the Rune Time uses.

+So all Endpoints are virtual wih Bus control plane joining the virtual Endpoints up to real Endpoints at runtime.
+These Actors are described in a Manifest and then enforced by the Runtime using the Security system and control plane.

+A Producer can be the Data Layer or the GUI Layer.

+A Consumer can be the Data Layer or the GUI Layer.

+Computaion using the Logic embodied in the WASM is pipelined between virtual endpoints, allowing you to do Computation, and surface data change events in the GUI.

+Mutations are DATA Change chaneg events onto the data, that are use standad Chaneg Data Detection to

+### Regitry

+Every artifact of the system can be found and reused by others.

+Projects: You can import another Project into your project.

+Projects Targets: You can reuse the outputs of someones elses Project in your Project for the GUI or the Data layer.

+Data: You can reuse the Data from one Proejct another Project.

+Data Target: You can reuse the Data from someones elses Project in your Project

 ## Dependencies